Doyle Lawson: Doyle Lawson & Quicksilver

 Lawson composed a number of the band's songs and tunes.
 His instrumental piece "Rosine", is a tribute to Monroe's birthplace and features, among other things, strains from the singer's 1967 instrumental "Kentucky Mandolin".
 Lawson hosts the annual Doyle Lawson and Quicksilver Festival in Denton, North Carolina.
 In 2021, Lawson announced his retirement as a bandleader.
 Doyle Lawson and Quicksilver played their last show in the winter of 2021.
+In 2026, Doyle Lawson and Quicksilver began playing occasional shows.

 Personal life

 Doyle has been married to Suzanne Lawson since 1978.
 He has one son, two daughters, and a grandchild.
 Doyle rededicated his life to Christianity in May 1985 and is a practicing member of Cold Spring Presbyterian Church.